-In June 2019, we established a Supplier Code of Conduct to ensure our suppliers and contractors are aware of their obligation to meet our expectations of responsible behaviour to their subcontractors and employees.
+AAL's Supplier Code of Conduct has been established to ensure our suppliers and contractors are aware of their obligation to meet our expectations of responsible behaviour to their subcontractors and employees.
 This policy includes standards related to human rights, equality, ethics and ethical trading.

 Failure by the supplier to adhere to the Supplier Code of Conduct can result in termination of the supply arrangement.
-In FY20, there have been no supplier terminations for non-compliance.
+In FY21, there have been no supplier terminations for non-compliance.